-3. Recommended Enhancements
+3. Strong Encouraged Enhancements

 This section describes recommended TCP modifications that improve performance and security.
 Section 3.1 represents fundamental changes to the protocol.
 Section 3.2 and Section 3.3 list improvements over the congestion control and loss recovery mechanisms as specified in RFC 5681 (see Section 2).
 Section 3.4 describes algorithms that allow a TCP sender to detect whether it has entered loss recovery spuriously.
-Section 3.5 lists documents that revolve around the various TCP timers.
-Section 3.6 comprises Path MTU Discovery mechanisms.
-Schemes for TCP/IP header compression are listed in Section 3.7.
-Finally, Section 3.8 deals with the problem of preventing preventing acceptance of forged segments and flooding attacks.
+Section 3.5 comprises Path MTU Discovery mechanisms.
+Schemes for TCP/IP header compression are listed in Section 3.6.
+Finally, Section 3.7 deals with the problem of preventing preventing acceptance of forged segments and flooding attacks.